Migrate from Multi-Container Setup

 Let's say your current Appsmith instance is located in the folder

-~/appsmith-old, and you'd like the new setup be at
+~/appsmith-old, and you'd like the new setup to be at

 ~/appsmith-new.
-(This are just example folder names, please use what you prefer.)
+(These are just example folder names, please use what you prefer.)

-Then we can see a rough folder structure like this for
+Then you can see a rough folder structure like this for

 │ ├── certbot

 │ │ ├── conf

 And like this for

 ~/appsmith-new (after the steps in this document are done):